 What Kind of Honey is Best to Use?

 When you are pairing apple cider vinegar and honey for homeopathic purposes choose pure raw honey.

-Cant you grab a jar of honey at the local market?
+Can’t you grab a jar of honey at the local market?
 No, not usually.
-Almost all commercial honey has been microfiltered and/or pasteurized.
+Many varieties of commercial honey have been micro-filtered and/or pasteurized.
 This process destroys many of the beneficial enzymes in honey.

 It is very difficult to find any medical reports to confirm the benefits of consuming Apple Cider Vinegar and Honey.
 However, untold millions of people believe that it helps them to feel better.